yalelibrary/yul-dc-management/README.md

     ```
     bundle exec rails c
     ```

+### Running the rake tasks
+  - Update fixture data from the MetadataCloud
+    ```bash
+    bundle exec rake yale:refresh_fixture_data
+    ```
   - Index sample data (if you go to solr and hit "execute query" and don't have data, run this command)
-    ```
+    ```bash
     bundle exec rake yale:load_voyager_sample_data
     ```